flamsanct/flamsanct.github.io/org/README.md

 #### Self Perpetuating

-Another characteristic that makes a virtual world a unique product is that like the real world, a virtual world could be said to exist for its own sake (to some degree).
-Unlike most products that are designed to solve a particular problem, the market fit for a virtual world crosses the threshold of "interactive entertainment" and begins to adopt a self perpetuating will to simply *be*.
-The [telos](https://en.wikipedia.org/wiki/Telos) of the world is to go on being a world as an expression of the collective will of its autonomous constituents.
+Another characteristic that makes a virtual world a unique product is that to some extent it may come to possess an independent will to exist.
+Unlike most products that are designed to solve a particular problem, a virtual world can potentially cross the threshold of an "interactive entertainment" product and begin to adopt a self perpetuating drive to simply *be* as an expression of the collective will of its autonomous constituents.

-Like a guild, members of the organization may feel they belong to something fun and special they would like to see go on.
+As in a guild, members of the organization may feel they belong to something fun and special they would like to see go on.
 Like a nation state, denizens of the world may feel invested in the well being of their space and their community.
 This existential motive competes to some extent with the profit motive that most organizations operate around.
 This might change the fundamental assumptions we make about what users care about in our project.

 #### Intrinsically Gamified